Averin-Vladislav/OreshekNews/README.md

   * [gulp-autoprefixer](https://www.npmjs.com/package/gulp-autoprefixer)
   * [gulp-uglifycss](https://www.npmjs.com/package/gulp-uglifycss)

+For installing gulp use command `$ npm install --save-dev gulp-install` in command prompt.
-For installing use command `$ npm install --save-dev [package-name]` in command prompt.
+For installing packages use command `$ npm install --save-dev [package-name]` in command prompt.

 So now you can use gulp tasks by printing `$ gulp [task-name]` command in command line:
   * babel - for translate your code into earler standarts of EcmaScript